denisdefreyne/adsf/README.md

 … and now you can go to http://localhost:3000/ and start browsing.

-You can specify a custom web root with `-r` or `--root`; the server will be started in that directory (e.g. `adsf -r public/`).
-If you want to specificy custom index filenames (other than the default `index.html`), you can use the `-i` or `--index-filename` option, which is a comma-separated list of filenames (e.g. `adsf -i index.html,index.xml`).

-adsf has one dependency, namely on Rack.
-It is licenced under the MIT license.
-Patches are always welcome; check my contact e-mail address at the bottom of this document.
+See `adsf --help` for details.

 Using adsf programmatically
 ---------------------------

-You can use adsf programmatically in your Rack applications. [nanoc](http://nanoc.stoneship.org/) uses adsf for its “view” command, for example. adsf consists of one middleware class that finds index filenames, and rewrites these requests so that Rack::File can be used to serve these files.
+You can use adsf programmatically in your Rack applications.
+[Nanoc](https://nanoc.ws/) uses adsf for its “view” command, for example. adsf consists of one middleware class that finds index filenames, and rewrites these requests so that Rack::File can be used to serve these files.

 Here’s an example middleware/application stack that runs a web server with the "public/" directory as its web root: